-If Level II intervention has not been successful by the end of a semester and a learning issue is suspected, the teacher, A-Team and parents determine if an educational evaluation is necessary.
+If Level II intervention has not been successful by the end of a semester and a learning issue is suspected, the teacher, parents, Principal, Counselor and CAS Director will determine if an educational evaluation is necessary.
 Based on evaluation results, an intensive, individualized and targeted intervention program is recommended.

 - Discovery (NILD/Discovery Educational Therapy, 2nd - 8th grades)